 The Teacher Incentive Allotment (TIA) program was created by the Texas Legislature as part of House Bill 3 to provide a realistic pathway for top teachers to earn six-figure salaries and to help attract and retain highly effective teachers at traditionally hard-to-staff schools (Teacher Incentive Allotment, 2021).
 This handbook details the Teacher Incentive Allotment program to be implemented by University of Texas Elementary School (UTES).
-This handbook is published for the 2021-2022 school year, UTES's first year of participation in the TIA.
-This handbook is subject to change and is pending approval by the Texas Education Agency.
+This handbook is published for the 2022-2023 school year, UTES's second year of participation in the TIA.
+This handbook is subject to change and will be updated as needed.